x

 Credit: WTHR

-"Most of the time it's sliding around the wheelchair.
+"Most of the time, it's sliding around the wheelchair.
 You got one-way traffic through certain areas and a couple places to U-turn.
-It's not like having your legs," explained Dove.
+It's not like having your legs," Dove said.

 Though it's not being in a wheelchair or where he sleeps at night that bugs him.
 Dove said it's the fact that he can't play outside with his 7-year-old daughter like he used to.

 "Every time we went out and walked the dogs, I had her on my shoulders.
-She loved it and I think that was one of the first things she asked about after my leg was gone was whether or not riding on my shoulders was over," recalled Dove.
+She loved it, and I think that was one of the first things she asked about after my leg was gone was whether or not riding on my shoulders was over," Dove said.

 In his hands, Dove holds the glasses he was wearing the night he was hit.
 He said they serve as a reminder of what happened.
 But as he looks at himself in the mirror, little hearts taped onto it serve as his biggest reminder that he's loved.